InformaticsMatters/fragnet/orchestration/README.md

 ## Deploying a new database
 You **must** stop the existing containers before you do this.
-You cannot deploy a 2nd database while the graph server is serving one.
+You cannot deploy new database while the graph server is serving one.
 So: -

     $ ansible-playbook playbooks/fragnet/stop-containers.yaml